zombocom/rundoc/test/fixtures/rails_5/rundoc.md

   https://github.com/schneems/rundoc/blob/master/test/fixtures/rails_5/rundoc.md
 -->

-> warning
-> Rails 5 release candidate means there may still be known bugs but the API is stable and will not change.
-This article will not be stable until Rails 5 is released.

 Ruby on Rails is a popular web framework written in [Ruby](http://www.ruby-lang.org/).
 This guide covers using Rails 5 on Heroku.
 For information about running previous versions of Rails on Heroku, see [Getting Started with Rails 4.x on Heroku](getting-started-with-rails4) or [Getting Started with Rails 3.x on Heroku](getting-started-with-rails3).

 For this guide you will need:

 - Basic Ruby/Rails knowledge.
-- A locally installed version of Ruby 2.0.0+, Rubygems, Bundler, and Rails 5+.
+- A locally installed version of Ruby 2.2.0+, Rubygems, Bundler, and Rails 5+.
 - Basic Git knowledge.
 - A Heroku user account: [Signup is free and instant](https://signup.heroku.com/devcenter).